poissonconsulting/bbousuite/paper/paper.md

 Population growth ($\lambda$) is estimated using the Hatter-Bergerud method [@hatter_moose_1991].
 Both `bboutools` and `bbouretro` allow the user to adjust the start month of the biological year and data are aggregated by biological year prior to model fitting.

-A full comparison of the statistical methods used in `bboutools` and `bbouretro` is beyond the scope of this paper.
+A full comparison of `bboutools` and `bbouretro` statistical methods is beyond the scope of this paper.
-However, a key difference is that `bboutools` methods are parametric, whereas `bbouretro` methods are non-parametric.
+A key difference is that `bboutools` methods are parametric, whereas `bbouretro` methods are non-parametric.
-Parametric methods assume that the data (sample) are drawn from a population which can be described by a statistical distribution, i.e., the binomial in the case of survival and recruitment models.
+Parametric methods assume the data (sample) are drawn from a population which can be described by a statistical distribution, i.e., the binomial in the case of survival and recruitment models.
 Inference is based on the underlying statistical model, which allows for inference on statistical significance of model parameters.
 For non-parametric methods used in `bbouretro`, estimates are based on simple ratios, with variances estimated using approximation formulas (survival) or bootstrap resampling methods.